char

 int i

-(same as int i
+signed i (same as int i)

 unsigned j